MasteryEducation/SecuritiesExamsMastery.ca/content/csc/11/6/index.md

 - [ ] To comply automatically with insider trading rules.
 - [ ] To circumvent the Early Warning System.

-> **Explanation:** A “white knight” is another prospective buyer that the target sees as more amenable.
-This strategy possibly helps fend off a hostile bid.
+> **Explanation:**( A “white knight” is another prospective buyer that the target sees as more amenable.
+This strategy possibly helps fend off a hostile bid.)

----

 ### If an investor crosses the 20% ownership threshold without issuing a formal takeover bid circular, this is: